jindrichmynarz/dissertation/autoreferat/terminology.md

 ~ A graph data format for exchanging data on the Web.

 Semantic web
-~ Web of data endowed with explicit semantics which machines can operate on.
+~ Web of RDF data endowed with explicit semantics which machines can operate on.

 SPARQL Protocol and RDF Query Language (SPARQL)
 ~ A query language for RDF data based on pattern-matching.